peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 This object rounded to the given precision.
-Returns this object and signals no flags if "ctx" is null or specifies an unlimited precision, if this object is infinity or not-a-number (including signaling NaN), or if the number's value has no more significant digits than the maximum precision given in "ctx".
+Returns this object and signals no flags if  <i>ctx</i>
+ is null or specifies an unlimited precision, if this object is infinity or not-a-number (including signaling NaN), or if the number's value has no more significant digits than the maximum precision given in  <i>ctx</i>
+.

 <a id="Quantize_int_PeterO_Numbers_EContext"></a>
 ### Quantize